 - 1. Emission Controls Emissions from the emergency diesel engine-gen-sets shall be controlled by the following: - a.
 Nitrogen oxides (NO_x) emissions from each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be controlled by electronic fuel injection, turbocharged engines, and after coolers.
+1 through 53, T1 and T2) shall be controlled by electronic fuel injection, turbocharged engines, and after coolers.
 The permittee shall maintain documentation that demonstrates the control devices have been installed on each emergency diesel engine gen-set. - b.
+Nitrogen oxides (NO_x) emissions from each emergency diesel engine gen-set (Ref.
+Nos.
+54 through 108) shall be controlled by engine design. - c.
 Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_x) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 44, T1 and T2) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
+1 through 108, T1 and T2) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
 In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the emergency diesel engine gen-sets.

-2. Monitoring
+2. Monitoring -

 - a.
 Fuel Flow: Each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
+1 through 108, T1 and T2) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
 Engine Operating Hours: Each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.
+1 through 108, T1 and T2) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.